Stony-Brook-Solar-Racing/Discord-Bot/README.md

 # Order of Task (for me)

--> Fully implement logic for hunter, gather, mine, explore, craft
+-> Fully implement logic for hunter, gather, mine, explore, fishing, craft later
     -> RANDOMIZED based on strength of tool
     -> gather: free (bonus if axe & hoe)
     -> hunt: sword or axe or bow or crossbow